College Dropout Rates Of 2023 (Age, Demographics & Reasons)

 Why Do Students Drop Out Of College?

-Students that dropped out of college due to health problems were recorded to be the 5% of the dropout students.
+81. Students who dropped out of college due to health problems were recorded to be the 5% of the dropout students.

 The following table displays the reasons for students dropping out of college.